-- 1993, Masters, Business Administration, University of Southern California
+- Master's Degree, Business Administration, University of Southern California

-- 1990, Masters, Aerospace Engineering, University of Southern California
+- Master's Degree, Aerospace Engineer, University of Southern California

-- 1983, Bachelors, Engineering Physics, University of Southern California
+- Bachelor's Degree, Engineering Physics, University of Southern California

 Although Prof. Richard Vawter hasn't flown for over a decade, he's had plenty of experience in the cockpit—especially as a college student!
 His undergraduate degrees at both Embry-Riddle Aeronautical University in Arizona and UCLA were accomplished by literally flying between classes.